stefan-hoeck/idris2-tutorial/src/Tutorial/Functor.md

       CSV-files, as it allows us to convert a table represented as rows (a vector of tuples) to one represented as columns (a tuple of vectors).

+  9. Show, that the composition of two applicative functors is again an applicative functor by implementing `Applicative` for `Comp f g`.

+  10. Show, that the product of two applicative functors is again an applicative functor by implementing `Applicative` for `Prod f g`.

 ## Monad

 Finally, `Monad`.
 A lot of ink has been spilled about this one.